cloudflare/cloudflare-docs/products/ddos-protection/src/content/index.md

 ## Availability

-Network-level (L3/4) DDoS attack protection is included in all Cloudflare plans.
-However, only Magic Transit and Spectrum Enterprise customers can customize the Network-level DDoS Attack Protection Managed Ruleset.
+* **Network-level (L3/4) DDoS attack protection**: Included in all Cloudflare plans for zones [onboarded to Cloudflare](https://support.cloudflare.com/hc/articles/205195708) (zones with their traffic routed through the Cloudflare network), IP applications onboarded to [Spectrum](https://developers.cloudflare.com/spectrum/), or IP Prefixes onboarded to [Magic Transit](https://developers.cloudflare.com/magic-transit/).
+Only Magic Transit and Spectrum Enterprise customers can customize the Network-level DDoS Attack Protection Managed Ruleset.

-HTTP (L7) DDoS attack protection is included as part of the WAF/CDN services and Workers.
+* **HTTP (L7) DDoS attack protection**: Included in all Cloudflare plans for zones [onboarded to Cloudflare](https://support.cloudflare.com/hc/articles/205195708) (zones with their traffic routed through the Cloudflare network).

 ## Related resources